wtadler/lifelines/docs/Survival Analysis intro.rst

 .. math::  S(t) = Pr( T > t)

-In plain English: the survival function defines the probability the death event has not occured yet at time :math:`t`, or equivalently, the probability of surviving past time :math:`t`.
+In plain English: the survival function defines the probability the death event has not occurred yet at time :math:`t`, or equivalently, the probability of surviving past time :math:`t`.
 Note the following properties of the survival function: